 |Senior||90 and over|

-Enrollment status (full-time, three-quarter time, half-time) is determined by the number of credits which the student has completed or is pursuing for the term in which the verification is requested.
+Enrollment status (full-time, three-quarter time, half-time, less than half-time) is determined by the number of credits which the student has completed or is pursuing for the term in which the verification is requested.
 Courses from which the student has withdrawn or is auditing are not included.
 (The following schedule for enrollment status differs from the full-time/part-time schedule for tuition and fees.)

 Credit requirements are as follows: